SAP-archive/cloud-workflow-codejam/exercises/09/readme.md

 ### 3. Create a new workflow instance and check the User Task

 Even though you've only configured the minimum, you can still see the raw results of your work.
-You'll have to specify a couple more dummy values, but then you can save the workflow definition, redeploy it, create a new instance and have a look at what happens.
+You'll have to specify dummy values for a couple more properties, but then you can save the workflow definition, redeploy it, create a new instance and have a look at what happens.

-:point_right: In the "User Interface" tab of the "User Task Properties", the properties "HTML5 App Name" and "SAPUI5 Component" are required, relating to the default "Type" that is pre-selected ("SAPUI5 Component").
+:point_right: In the "User Interface" tab of the "User Task Properties", the properties "HTML5 App Name" and "SAPUI5 Component" are required.
+These relate to the default "Type" that is pre-selected ("SAPUI5 Component").
 Specify the dummy value "x" for each of them.

 _Note: This is the place where you'd normally specify details of a custom UI5 component that is to be used to represent the details of the user task in the My Inbox app.
 Building a custom UI5 component for this is beyond the scope of these CodeJam excercises, but we can take advantage of the settings required by providing dummy values for both the properties.
 The result will be the ability to deploy the modified workflow definition (because the validity of the component details is only an issue at runtime), and a half-empty but understandable user task entry in the My Inbox app, which will be fine for us for now._